fieldtrip/website/faq/what_is_the_conductivity_of_the_brain_csf_skull_and_skin_tissue.md

 There are multiple literature references from which you can get estimates for the conductivity, e.g.

+- McCann H, Pisano G, Beltrachini L. _Variation in Reported Human Head Tissue Electrical Conductivity Values._ Brain Topogr.
+2019
-- Gabriel S, Lau RW, Gabriel C. "The dielectric properties of biological tissues: II.
-Measurements in the frequency range 10 Hz to 20 GHz."
-Phys Med Biol, vol. 41, pp. 2251-69, Nov 1996.
+- Gabriel S, Lau RW, Gabriel C. _The dielectric properties of biological tissues: II.
+Measurements in the frequency range 10 Hz to 20 GHz._ Phys Med Biol, vol. 41, pp. 2251-69, Nov 1996.
-- Manola L, Roelofsen BH, Holsheimer J, Marani E, Geelen J. "Modelling motor cortex stimulation for chronic pain control: electrical potential field, activating functions and responses of simple nerve fibre models."
-Med Biol Eng Comput, vol. 43, pp. 335-43, May 2005.
+- Manola L, Roelofsen BH, Holsheimer J, Marani E, Geelen J. _Modelling motor cortex stimulation for chronic pain control: electrical potential field, activating functions and responses of simple nerve fibre models._ Med Biol Eng Comput, vol. 43, pp. 335-43, May 2005.

-In a three-shell EEG volume conduction model (either spherical or realistic) the conductivity ratio's of 1, 1/80, 1 are commonly specified for scalp, skull and brain.
+In a spherical or realistic  three-shell EEG volume conduction model, conductivity ratio's of 1, 1/80, 1 are commonly specified for scalp, skull and brain.
 The proper conductivities are then 0.3300, 0.0042 and 0.3300 S/m respectively.
 For a four-shell EEG volume conduction model the conductivities of scalp, skull, CSF and brain are commonly specified as 0.3300, 0.0042, 1.0000 and 0.3300 S/m.

-Note that there is no agreement in the correct conductivity values of the skull.
+Note however that there is no agreement on the correct conductivity values of the skull.
 For example in

 - Hoekema R, Wieneke GH, Leijten FS, van Veelen CW, van Rijen PC, Huiskamp GJ, Ansems J, van Huffelen AC.
 "Measurement of the conductivity of skull, temporarily removed during epilepsy surgery."
 Brain Topogr.
 2003;16(1):29-38